Click a topic, or press the enter key on a topic, to reveal its answer.

 There is no specific regulation on the amount of time a stabilized tenant may be without his or her refrigerator as long as the owner makes a good faith effort to replace that service.
 You should be aware of the following:

-For additional information on how to deal with getting repairs accomplished, see our Repairs & Maintenance FAQ.
+For additional information on how to deal with getting repairs accomplished, see our Repairs & Maintenance Frequently Asked Questions page.

 Recent repairs were not sufficient!
 What can I do?

-Follow the same steps outlined in the first FAQ above
+Follow the same steps outlined in the first question above.

 Do we have the right to install a new sink in our stabilized apartment?